African-American upper class: Greek organizations

-In 1904, Sigma Pi Phi fraternity, also known as "The Boulè", was established as the first Greek-letter fraternity for African Americans, admitting only African-American men who were college graduates, had gained considerable achievement within their chosen industries, and measured as having good character.
+In 1904, Sigma Pi Phi fraternity, also known as "The Boulè", was established as the first Greek-letter fraternity for African Americans.
+It admitted only African-American men who were college graduates, had gained considerable achievement within their chosen industries, and measured as having good character.
 The fraternity is not present as an undergraduate fraternity.
 Within a decade, African American undergraduate college students established fraternities and sororities as small, selective social groups that later developed an emphasis on scholarship and social activism.
 Occasionally, alumni members of an undergraduate fraternity are invited to join Sigma Pi Phi as mid-career adults.
+Pi Gamma Omicron, founded in 1905 at Ohio State University, was one of the first documented Black collegiate fraternities.

 Alpha Phi Alpha fraternity at Cornell University in 1906 was established as the first African-American intercollegiate fraternity.
 Today there are a total of nine historically black sororities and fraternities that make up the National Pan-Hellenic Council, sometimes referred to as the "Divine Nine".
 These include Alpha Phi Alpha (1906), Alpha Kappa Alpha (1908), Kappa Alpha Psi (1911), Omega Psi Phi (1911), Delta Sigma Theta (1913), Phi Beta Sigma (1914), Zeta Phi Beta (1920), Sigma Gamma Rho (1922), and Iota Phi Theta (1963).

 Some argue that historically black Greek organizations differ from those that are traditionally all-white, because of their importance to blacks long after they have left their respective colleges and universities.
 Graham said in his book Our Kind of People: Inside America's Black Upper Class that these sororities and fraternities "are a lasting identity, a circle of lifetime friends, a base for future political and civic activism".